Mihirsahu2307/Facial_Emotion_Recognition/README.md

 An accuracy of nearly **50%** was achieved on the testing set.
 The following emotions can be easily detected with this model: happy, neutral, angry, and fear.
 * The models, model_mobilenet and model_resnet_FineTuned_Large, could achieve **over 60%** accuracy on the testing set.
 These models were trained on a Kaggle notebook using GPU and their optimal weights were saved and downloaded.
 The notebook can be found [here](https://www.kaggle.com/masterofsnippets/face-emotion-recognition)
-* Due to hardware limitations, the Resnet50 based model couldn't be tested on a live webcam.
+* Due to hardware limitations, the Resnet50 based model couldn't be tested in real-time.
 It should have a performance comparable to that of the MobileNetV2 based model.
-* The MobileNetV2 based model can easily detect most emotions on a live webcam.
+* The MobileNetV2 based model can easily detect most emotions in real-time.
 It also has the highest testing accuracy (**60.67%**) among all the models I tested.

 *Further analysis is provided in the notebook.*